aliefprihantoro/aliefprihantoro/README.md

 Alief Prihantoro
 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 </h1>
-<h2 align="center">Front End Developer</h2>
+<h2 align="center">Front End Web Developer</h2>
-Hi, I'm Alief Prihantoro, in social media call me MuryP.
-I'm a "Front end Developer" but I know little about "back end" and "devops".
-On internet I use social media and blog for my documentations.
-And I like learn coding from anywhere, especially on Youtube.
+Hi, I'm Alief Prihantoro, I'm a Front End web developer. but I can also a little about backend dev, design, and drawing.
+My english speach is not good, but I can understand what people talk.
+You can send me text or voice note and I will be respon you with only text (so that there are no misunderstandings).
 <br/>

 ## 🤙 Contact Me